 In order to distribute the nutrients transported by the whales to the sea surface also on land, other actors are necessary.
 Another article linked here (3) informs about seabirds as well as anadromous fish, which migrate long distances up the rivers from the oceans to spawn, making a considerable contribution to distribute nutrients from the oceans back to the mainland.
 The article also shows how much the efficiency of this natural nutrient distribution pump has decreased, due to massive reduction of the actors involved.

 One of the main culprits for this crisis is clearly the international fishing industry.
-Therefore, if you ask yourself as a private person what you can do against the progressive destabilization of the marine ecosystem, the answer is as simple as clear.
-You must no longer consume marine fish or products made from them.
-It may seem, that consuming fish from aquacultures is harmless and sustainable.
-That this is not the case is shown in a detailed article by Greenpeace on this topic, which is also linked below (4).
+So if you ask yourself as a private person what you can do against the progressive destabilisation of the marine ecosystem, the answer is as simple as it is clear.
+You should only consume sustainable fish, seafood and products made from them.
+As a consumer, you should also always be aware that a sustainability label on food is in no way a guarantee.
+It may seem that consuming fish from aquaculture is safe.
+But in most aquacultures, fish are fed fishmeal and fish oil.
+Unsustainable fishmeal, is mostly made from marine fish and also has to be produced in an industrial process.
+An article by Greenpeace provides more detailed information on this and other negative aspects of aquaculture (4).

 1. Sea-going hardware for the cloud albedo method of reversing global warming

 Salter S, Sortino G, Latham J. Sea-going hardware for the cloud albedo method of reversing global warming.
 Philos Trans A Math Phys Eng Sci.
 2008 Nov 13;366(1882):3989-4006. doi: 10.1098/rsta.2008.0136.
 PMID: 18757273. last accessed on: 15.06.22

 2. Climate impacts of geoengineering marine stratocumulus clouds